Trichomoniasis Test Popular

 - Most Results in 1-3 Days

 - 110% Price Guarantee

 About Our Trichomoniasis Test

 This urine test for both men and women checks for Trichomoniasis, a sexually transmitted infection caused by parasitic protozoans, Trichomonas.
 Trichomoniasis is the most common curable STD and, according to the CDC, approximately 3.7 million people have the infection.

-Trichomonas is transmitted during sexual contact and affects men and women differently.
+Trichomonas (also commonly known as trich) is transmitted during sexual contact and affects men and women differently.
 In cases of trich in men, the urethra is affected, while in women the lower genital tract is affected.
 Trichomoniasis infections cause symptoms in less than one-third of cases.
 Since this STD often doesn't result in symptoms (especially in men), it is easily spread because individuals spread it to their partner unknowingly.
 It is important for both partners to get tested (and treated if necessary) to prevent getting reinfected.

-In men, trichomoniasis is typically symptom-less, but can result in the following symptoms: Mild urethral discharge, pain and burning when urinating or during ejaculation, and/or irritation inside the penis.
-In women, symptoms of trichomonas appear as: Painful urination; greenish-yellow, frothy vaginal discharge with a strong odor; discomfort during intercourse; vaginal itching and irritation and/or vaginitis (an irritation of the vulva or vagina).
+In men, trichomoniasis is typically symptomless, but can result in the following symptoms: Mild urethral discharge, pain and burning when urinating or during ejaculation, and/or irritation inside the penis.
+In women, symptoms of Trichomoniasis appear as: Painful urination; greenish-yellow, frothy vaginal discharge with a strong odor; discomfort during intercourse; vaginal itching and irritation and/or vaginitis (an irritation of the vulva or vagina).
 This STD is known to cause pregnancy complications including premature births and low birth weights in infants, so it is important to get tested.

 The average incubation period for detecting the parasite Trichomonas vaginalis ranges from a few days to a few weeks after initial contact.